0xPier/pudgy-joystick/README.md

 ### ✅ Core Functionality
 - [ ] Virtual controller appears on app launch
 - [ ] Left thumbstick moves player smoothly
-- [ ] Movement feels pixel-perfect and responsive
+- [ ] Movement feels smooth and responsive
 - [ ] Button A triggers jump (one impulse per press)
 - [ ] Button B spawns attack projectile
 - [ ] Player can only jump when on ground